-The console table, which had first appeared under Louis XV, was designed to be against or attached to the wall.
+The console table, which had first appeared under Louis XV, was designed to be used against or attached to the wall.
 It was decorated only on the front and sides.
-Unlike the highly-ornamented consoles of Louis XV furniture, with twisting rocaille sculpture, Louis XVI consoles had an elegant simplicity.
-Shah Gilani, ISFD, designed his Louis XVI Console with this in view.
+Unlike the highly-ornamented consoles of Louis XV’s era, Louis XVI style consoles had an elegant simplicity.
+Shah Gilani, ISFD, designed this Louis XVI Console with this in view.
 Carving is done entirely by hand.
 The GILANI menuisiers and ébénistes have outdone themselves in creating this masterpiece.
-This exquisite console is offered in a variety of finishes and accents.
+The exquisite console is offered in a variety of finishes and accents.
 Custom sizing is available.

 Returns and Exchanges